Veera2006/Medicompare/README.md

 # Medicompare
-This is a website for comparing medicines across different platforms Author-Veer Gandhi
+This is a website for comparing medicines across different platforms.
+Author-Veer Gandhi